 Non-retirement investments come in many varieties.
 “They’re ‘non-qualified,’ meaning the investor would be investing with after tax dollars,” says Kujala.
 If you’re maxing out your 401(k) contribution limit and have extra income that you want to invest, that’s where non-qualified accounts may come into play.

 A benefit of non-qualified investments is the amount of control you have over them.
 With employer-sponsored plans, you may be limited by what investments are available to that plan.
 Non-retirement accounts, on the other hand, allow you to choose your own investments.

 Another benefit, according to Kujala, is tax diversification.
 “Non-qualified accounts allow you to be more strategic about how and when you access your money.”
-While any earnings are subject to capital gains tax, non-qualified accounts don’t have any age restrictions on when you can make withdrawals.
-Meanwhile, withdrawing money from a retirement account before the age of 59 ½ incurs a tax penalty of 10%.
+While any earnings are subject to capital gains tax, non-qualified accounts don’t have any restrictions on when you can make withdrawals.
+Meanwhile, withdrawing money from a retirement account before the age of 59 ½ may incur a tax penalty of 10 percent.

 If you know that a life event, such as buying a house, may involve tapping your investments, you could be in a better position with non-retirement investment accounts.
 Otherwise, you’ll have to wait to draw from your 401(k) or other employer-sponsored plan until you’re much closer to retirement, or you pay the tax penalty.

-If you’re ready to explore what non-retirement investment accounts might be right for you, a financial professional can work with you to create and tailor a portfolio to meet your needs.
+If you’re ready to explore what non-retirement investment accounts might be right for you, a financial professional can work with you to create and tailor a portfolio to help you work towards meeting your needs.
 You may want to take these aspects into account when determining the right investment for you:

 When it comes to finding the right allocation mix between retirement and non-retirement investments, Kujala says, “We make our decisions client by client.
 There’s no rule of thumb, but some diversification is key.”